uc-cdis/gen3-discovery-ai/README.md

 #### Knowledge Library Population

-Store some data in the knowledge library.
+Now you need to store some data in the knowledge library.
 You can write your own script or modify the following to get all the public metadata from a Gen3 instance using the Discovery Metadata API.

 ```bash
 poetry run python ./bin/load_from_gen3_into_knowledge_store.py